dwavesystems/dimod/docs/reference/variables.rst

    The :class:`.Variables` class comes with a number of semi-private methods that allow other classes to manipulate its contents.
-These are intended to by used by parent classes, not by the user.
+These are intended to be used by parent classes, not by the user.
 Modifying a :class:`.Variables` object that is an attribute of a class results in undefined behaviour.

 .. autosummary::